NLnetLabs/connectbyname/notes/dns-client-proxy.md

 Interface Name Length

-: length of Interface Name
+: length of Interface Name.
+Zero if no interface is specified.

 Interface Name